ken77921/ken77921.github.io/_pages/projects.md

     We use Bayesian learning to model the non-linear relationships between quality of experience (QoE) and multiple factors.
     </p>
     <p>
-    Our experiment shows that active sampling can be used to reduce the number of samples collected from crowdsourcing for building such model (<a href="../assets/pdf/proj9-cv-Active Sampling for estimating QoE model-paper.pdf" download="">Paper</a>).
+    Our experiment shows that active sampling can be used to reduce the number of samples collected from crowdsourcing for building such model (<a href="../assets/pdf/proj9-cv-Active Sampling for estimating QoE model-paper.pdf" download="paper-ieee trans. multimed.
+2018-Active learning for crowdsourced QoE modeling">Paper</a>).
     </p>
   </div>
 </div>